Sven-Ve/svc-versioning-bundle/docs/usage.md

     # e.q. pre_command: composer run-script phpstan
     pre_command: ~

+    # run this command for deployment, disable default deployment with easycorp/easy-deploy-bundle
+    deploy_command: ~

     # Create a new release in config/packages/sentry.yaml (if you use sentry)
     create_sentry_release: false